Computation of the Distance-based Bound on Strong Structural Controllability in Networks: Exact Algorithm for the Distance Bound

-From our discussion in Section~\ref{sec:recursive_algorithm}, we know that longest PMI sequence can be found by computing $m$ subsequences corresponding to $m$ coordinates and taking the maximum.
+In the absence of conflict, Observation~\ref{obs1} guarantees that we can start our sequence with any point with the unique minimum value in some fixed coordinate.
+However, as suggested by Lemma~\ref{obs:conflict_bound}, in case of a conflict, we cannot include all points to PMI.
+Thus, we need to include some of the points and exclude others.
+The longest PMI sequence can be found by computing $m$ subsequences corresponding to $m$ coordinates and taking the maximum.
 We conclude that $\alpha^{[c_1,c_2,\ldots,c_m]}$ can be obtained by the following recurrence:

 where